giampaolo/pyftpdlib/docs/tutorial.rst

 Unix FTP server
 ===============

 If you're on UNIX you may want to configure your FTP server to include support for "real" users existing on the system, and navigate the real filesystem.
-The example below uses `UnixAuthorizer <api.html#pyftpdlib.authorizers.UnixAuthorizer>`__ and `UnixFilesystem <api.html#pyftpdlib.filesystems.UnixFilesystem>`__ classes to do so.
+The example below uses `UnixAuthorizer`_ and `UnixFilesystem`_ classes to do so.

 .. code-block:: python